 There’s no way around paying this cost, but a skilled real estate agent can help you negotiate for a lower tax burden.

 If you work with Clever, you’ll save even more money from our low fees — sellers only pay a 1.5% listing fee (compared to the national average of 3%), while buyers can get Clever Cash Back after the sale goes through.
 The savings you make can help recoup the cost of some of your tax dues.

 Unfortunately, transfer taxes are not tax-deductible for the buyer or the seller, unless the property is an investment property.
 However, property owners can include transfer taxes in the “cost basis” of the property (the amount you paid to acquire it).

-There is an exemption to the general rule that transfer taxes can’t be deducted.
-If the property at issue is a rental home or real estate investment, transfer taxes can be deducted as a work expense.
+There is also an exemption to the no deduction rule - if the property being taxed is a rental home or real estate investment, transfer taxes can be deducted as a work expense.

 While you now know the basics of Delaware transfer taxes, actually computing and paying for them can be a difficult task.
 A local expert can make the process easier, as they know the ins and outs of transfer taxes, and will also ensure you get the best deal possible out of your transaction.